ipspace/netlab/docs/caveats.md

 * You must run OSPF on the BIRD daemon for the IBGP sessions to work.
 * BIRD will not advertise (reflect) an IBGP route if it has an equivalent OSPF route.
-* BIRD changes the next hop of the reflected routes (will be fixed)
 * You cannot configure BGP community propagation on BIRD.
 All BGP communities are always propagated to all neighbors.

+### IPv6 Caveats

+* OSPFv3 does not advertise the prefix configured on the loopback interface even when the loopback interface is part of the OSPFv3 process.
-* BIRD might prefer a link-local address as the next hop for an IBGP IPv6 prefix and will use that link-local address when doing route reflection, resulting in broken IPv6 connectivity.
+* If the BGP next hop of a reflected IBGP route is reachable as an OSPF route, BIRD advertises a link-local address as one of the next hops of the IBGP IPv6 prefix, potentially resulting in broken IPv6 connectivity.

 (caveats-csr)=
 ## Cisco CSR 1000v